Is your child ready for a cell phone? Take this quiz to find out.

 A screenshot of the Canopy homepage showing a parent and a child looking at a screen offering app blocking

-Canopy is a parental controls app that helps parents protect their children from online threats — specifically online predators.
-It claims to be the only parental control app with real-time “smart filtering” and focuses much of its efforts on reducing the risks of kids being exposed to adult content or sexting.
+Canopy is a parental controls app that helps parents protect their children from online threats — specifically explicit content.
+It claims to be the only parental control app with real-time internet filters that can identify and block adult images in texts and on certain web browsers before your child sees them.

 Here are the pros and cons of Canopy: